Trump and Biden in near tie as virus spreads, poll finds - The Boston Globe

 Biden's current enthusiasm deficit is potentially worrisome for the challenger and his campaign based on recent presidential contests, although the general election contest is still many months off.

-In May 2012, Mitt Romney, now a US senator, had a strong enthusiasm deficit of 25 points against then-president Barack Obama in Post-ABC polling.
-In June 2008, Senator John McCain, an Arizona Republican, was down 33 points on enthusiasm against Obama.
-In June 2004, Senator John Kerry, a Massachusetts Democrat, faced a 16-point gap on enthusiasm in his campaign to unseat then-president George W. Bush.
-Romney, McCain, and Kerry all managed to narrow that gap by November but ultimately lost their elections.
+In May 2012, Mitt Romney, now a U.S. senator, had a strong enthusiasm deficit of 25 points against President Barack Obama in Post-ABC polling.
+In June 2008, Sen. John McCain, R-Ariz., was down 33 points on enthusiasm against Obama.
+In June 2004, Sen. John Kerry, D-Mass., faced a 16-point gap on enthusiasm in his campaign to unseat President George W. Bush.
+Romney, McCain and Kerry all managed to narrow that gap by November but ultimately lost their elections.

 Advertisement

+Earlier in the year, the economy was one of the president's strongest assets in his reelection message, with growth continuing to rise and the stock market setting more records.
+That was before the coronavirus began to inflict severe damage on economic activity and stocks went into a tailspin, although markets rallied somewhat this past week.

-The current Post-ABC poll finds Trump’s approval rating for handling the economy has hit the highest point yet during his three-plus years in office, with 57 percent of Americans approving — up five points since February — and 38 percent disapproving.
-Nearly 4 in 10 ‘‘strongly approve’’ of his efforts on the economy.
+Nonetheless, the Post-ABC poll finds Trump's approval rating for handling the economy has hit the highest point yet during his three-plus years in office, with 57 percent of Americans approving - up five points since February - and 38 percent disapproving.
+Nearly 4 in 10 "strongly approve" of his efforts on the economy.

 The two likely general election candidates were tested against each other on three issues.
 On who is more trusted to handle the economy, 52 percent of registered voters name Trump and 42 percent name Biden.
 On health care, Biden enjoys a 10-point advantage, 51 percent to 41 percent.
 When asked whom they trust more to handle the coronavirus outbreak, there was no statistical difference between Trump and Biden, with the president named by 47 percent and the former vice president by 43 percent.